probmods/probmods2/chapters/03-conditioning.md

 viz.auto(dist)
 ~~~~

 Predicting the outcome of a generative process is simply a special case of inference, where we condition on no restrictions and ask about the outcome.
-Try changing the condition in the above program to `condition(true)`.
+Try changing the condition in the above program to `condition(true)`; try removing this line altogether.

 Going beyond the basic intuition of "hypothetical reasoning", the `Infer` operation can be understood in several, equivalent, ways.
 We focus on two: the process of *rejection sampling*, and the the mathematical operation of *conditioning* a distribution.